 During fiscal 2017 management attempted to negotiate amended option payment terms acceptable to the Company, however, during the second quarter it became clear to management that it was unlikely that acceptable terms would be negotiated and the decision was taken to terminate the option agreement.
-An impairment charge has been recorded in the second quarter for the full amount of the La Lajita resource property.
+An impairment charge was recorded in the second quarter for the full amount of the La Lajita resource property.
+The Company incurred termination costs associated with the La Lajita Property aggregating \$280,117 during the third quarter and expensed these costs.